 Migraine is a neurological condition that affects 12 to 15 percent of the entire world’s population.
 In the United States alone, it is estimated that every 10 seconds, someone seeks emergency care for a severe headache.
 Migraine is the most common diagnosis after a headache-related emergency visit.
-Even though migraines aren’t as publicized or talked about as other conditions, this disorder is than asthma, diabetes, and epilepsy combined.
+Even though migraines aren’t as publicized or talked about as other conditions, this disorder is more prevalent than asthma, diabetes, and epilepsy combined.

 As is the case with other disabling conditions, the economic burden of migraines in the United States is significant.
 The Migraine Research Foundation estimates that more than 90 percent of people who suffer from migraines are unable to function normally during an attack.
 That means that every day, tens of thousands of individuals have to miss work or school as a direct consequence of migraines.
-In households with at least one migraine sufferers, healthcare costs are estimated to be up to .
+In households with at least one migraine sufferers, healthcare costs are estimated to be up to 70 percent higher.

 To calculate the individual and public expenditure for any particular condition or disease, experts use the concept of direct and indirect costs.
 Direct costs are the costs that can be attributed to healthcare services.
 Emergency room visits, lab tests, and diagnostic exams, and office visits are all examples of direct costs.
 Indirect costs, on the other hand, include short and long-term disability, absenteeism (missing work or school), and loss of productivity.

 The Real Cost of Migraines

 Based on the frequency of the attacks, migraines are divided into two broad categories: chronic and episodic.
 Chronic migraines are categorized as having 15 or more headaches, with at least eight meeting the criteria for migraine with or without aura, per month for a period of at least three months.
 Episodic migraines are defined as having 14 or fewer headaches per month, with at least one fulfilling the criteria for migraine.